 First of all don't be intimated by the word "gluten free".
 Being gluten free in some respects can be interchangeable with being "wheat free".
 Both descriptions have the same end goal which is to omit all things containing gluten.

 Gluten is a protein that gives dough that elastic texture but it is becoming more apparent that people are struggling to digest it which leads to side effects.
 Grains such as barley, rye, wheat, semolina, spelt, kamut, bulgar and triticale all contain gluten.

 I'm sure you are probably wondering where the problem lies since the Caribbean diet doesn't contain much gluten/wheat.
 Our main meals contain, root vegetables, poultry, seafood, pulse, seeds and beans.

 While our desserts contains fruit, vegetables and milk .
 Yes, that is very true but........we consume a lot of flour!!
 Refined and wheat flour so the following foods may contain gluten/wheat.

 - Bread i.e patty, cutters,

-I won’t go into too much detail about the health side effects from gluten because this post is just what you aware of why you won’t see recipes with cows milk, all purpose or spelt and other flour that contains wheat on my website.
+I won't go into too much detail about the health side effects from gluten because this post is just to make you aware of why you won't see recipes with cows milk, all purpose or spelt and other flour that contains wheat on my website.

 Modernising Caribbean recipes - the good, the bad and the ugly!!